 Lifting energy performance in older commercial office buildings

-The CEFC is a cornerstone investor in HISOT, committing up to $50 million in equity as part of its broader focus on helping the Australian property sector move towards zero carbon emissions.
-United Financial Services (UFS) and Tasplan Superannuation Fund are also HISOT investors.
+The CEFC was a cornerstone investor in the High Income Sustainable Office Trust (HISOT), committing $25 million in equity as part of its broader focus on helping the Australian property sector move towards zero carbon emissions.

 Investment manager and real estate developer EG is working to achieve an average National Australian Built Environmental Rating System (NABERS) Energy rating of 4.5 stars across the assets in HISOT, while achieving a commercial return in line with similar funds.
 The assets are: